Chih-Che-Fang/MyBookStore2/docs/design.md

 **Client/Server Interaction Workflow**
 ![WorkFlow diagram](./WorkFlow.PNG "WorkFlow")

-Notice that the seller will send a buy ack back to the buyer if the buyer successfully bought the product.
-We add buy ack to handle with a race condition that seller might reply to multiple buyers but only one buyer can buy the product, which means buy request from a buyer doesn't necessarily succeed each time.
-We must let the buyer know if they successfully bought the product or not.

 # How it Works
  ## Bootstraping & Communication
-We applied XML-RPC framework as a peer communication way.
-Each peer is at the same time an RPC server and RPC client.
-When a peering is created, it launches a listening RPC server to keep receive client requests from remote peers.
-Since each peer has global knowledge (Ex.
-Other peer's IP and port address, what neighbor it has, etc...) of the network topology, it can send a search request to discover neighbors and wait for their response.
-In contrast, if a peer receives a request from peers, it knows the IP/port address and can respond to the peer.

-The server maps its message handler to a class.
-In our system, it maps its message handler to MessageHandler class and the class will implement the logic of how to handle each type of message.
-For each new request, the MessageHandler will launch a new thread to process it.
+I used Flask to implement each server.
+I start frontend server, catalog server, order server in sequence and finally launch client to send HTTP request to frontend server.
+Each Client reprensent a thread so that multiple client can request a single frontend server concurrently.
+Flask server support multi-threaded so that the server will launch a new thread for processing each new client request.
+Single Client request is implment as a synchronous request and will wait for frontend server's response.
+When frontend server receive client's request, it just lauch a new HTTP request to the corresponding server.

+Servers can know each other's IP address and port by reading config file.
+Catalog server will read from catalog_log to init the status of books.
+Catalog and order will output executed operation to catalog_log and order_log under "output" folder.

-## RPC Message Format
+## Operation Request Format
-We used our customized RPC message as follows:
-Format = **[Action arg1 (arg2) msgPath sentTo]**

-**Action:** Indicate whether it is a buy/sell/lookup request
-**arg1, arg2:** Argument of the request
-**msgPath:** The path of the message, used by reply message to traverse the original route back to the buyer.
-**sentTo:** Indicate what peer the message is sending to.
-The information is used by the RPC server to deliver this request to the right peer.

-Here is one example of RPC message that seller ID 1 sent a reply message back to buyer ID 0 along with path 0-1:
-[Reply 1 0 1 01 0 ]
+**Lookup:**
+request: [SERVER_IP:8000/lookup/item_number], Ex. http://127.0.0.1/lookup?item_number=1
+response: {'item_number': item_number, 'stock':self.stock, 'cost': cost, 'type': type, 'title': title}, Ex. {'item_number': 1, 'stock':1000, 'cost': 50, 'type': distributed systems, 'title': How to get a good grade in 677 in 20 minutes a day.}

+**Search:**
+request: [SERVER_IP:8000/search/topic], Ex. http://127.0.0.1/search?topic=distributed systems
+response: {'result': book list}, Ex. {'result': [{'item_number': 1, 'title':How to get a good grade in 677 in 20 minutes a day},{'item_number': 2, 'title':RPCs for Dummies}]}

+**Buy:**
+request: [SERVER_IP:8000/buy/item_number], Ex. http://127.0.0.1/buy?item_number=1
+response: {'result': result}, Ex. {'result': Success}

 ## Global IP/Port Address Configuration
-To allow peers to communicate with each other, we need to give them other peer's addresses and port, we use a file - config.txt to record the information.
+To allow servers to communicate with each other, we need to give them other peer's addresses and port, we use a file - config to record the information.
-Format = **[PeerID, IPAddress:Port]**
+Format = **[Type, IPAddress:Port]**

-**PeerID:** ID of the peer
+**Type:** Type of the server
 **IPAddress:Port:** The peer's ipv4 address and listening port

 Here is one example of configt file:
-0,127.0.0.1:8080
-1,127.0.0.1:8081
-2,127.0.0.1:8082
-3,127.0.0.1:8083
-4,127.0.0.1:8084
+frontend,127.0.0.1:8080
+catalog,127.0.0.1:8081
+order,127.0.0.1:8082

 ## Concurency / Race Condition Protection